Ryen W. White

-Ryen W. White (born 1979) is a Scottish-American computer scientist and executive at Microsoft Research (MSR) in Redmond, WA, USA.
-He is known for his contributions to information retrieval, human-computer interaction, and computational health.
+Ryen W. White (born 1979) is a Scottish-American computer scientist and technical leader at Microsoft in Redmond, WA, USA..
+He is a Distinguished Scientist and a Vice President of Applied Science, currently leading the science organization for OneDrive and SharePoint.
+Ryen is known for his contributions to information retrieval, human-computer interaction, and computational health.

 Early life and education

 Born in Scotland, White received his Ph.D. in computer science, specializing in information retrieval and human-computer interaction, from the University of Glasgow.
 His doctoral dissertation received the British Computer Society Distinguished Dissertation Award in 2005.

 Research interests

 White's research has focused on search, digital assistance, and healthcare.
 He helped establish Exploratatory Search as a research area within Information Retrieval and did early work on Cyberchondria, Digital Disease Detection, and Pharmacovigilance.
+His current focus is on agentic AI, search, and knowledge systems.

 Awards and honors

 White is a Fellow of the Association for Computing Machinery and the British Computer Society.
 Among other accolades, he has received three Best Paper awards and two Test of Time awards at the ACM SIGIR conference.
 White has also received the Karen Spärck Jones Award (2014) and the Tony Kent Strix Award (2022) for contributions to Information Retrieval research.
 He is a member of the SIGIR Academy and SIGCHI Academy.
 White's book entitled "Interactions with Search Systems" received the ASIS&T Best Information Science Book Award in 2017.